Chart Color Schemes

 Employment conditions in Kununurra face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Kununurra has a skilled workforce with well-represented essential services sectors.
-As of September 2025, the unemployment rate is 8.8%.
+Its unemployment rate was 8.8% as of September 2024.
+Over the past year, it maintained relative employment stability.

-Kununurra has particular specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
-Mining employs just 2.8% of local workers, below Rest of WA's 11.7%.
-Many residents may commute elsewhere for work based on Census working population to local population count.
-Between September 2024 and September 2025, employment levels remained stable at 0.0%, while labour force increased by 0.8%, causing the unemployment rate to rise by 0.7 percentage points.
-In comparison, Rest of WA recorded employment growth of 1.4% and a fall in unemployment of 0.2 percentage points over the same period.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kununurra's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Kununurra specializes in health care & social assistance with an employment share 1.4 times the regional level.
+Mining employs just 2.8% of local workers compared to Rest of WA's 11.7%.
+Employment opportunities exist locally but many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment levels remained stable while labour force increased by 0.8%, causing the unemployment rate to rise by 0.7 percentage points.
+Rest of WA recorded employment growth of 1.4% with unemployment falling 0.2 percentage points during this period.
+National employment forecasts from Jobs and Skills Australia for May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kununurra's employment mix suggests local employment should increase by 6.2% over five years and 13.1% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment